-As regards the Euro two thousand ($\leq 2,000$) threshold, this is to be applied vis-à-vis funds deposited onto an account, whether in a single transaction or a number of transactions adding up to the said amount.
-To the extent that a licensee can distinguish between customer deposits and funds made available by the licensee itself, such as bonuses given by the licensee itself, or winnings accumulated onto an account-on the other, the Euro two thousand ($\leq 2,000$) threshold is to be calculated only on the basis of deposits made by the customer.
+As regards the Euro two thousand (€2,000) threshold, this is to be applied vis-à-vis funds deposited onto an account, whether in a single transaction or a number of transactions adding up to the said amount.
+To the extent that a licensee can distinguish between customer deposits and funds made available by the licensee itself, such as bonuses given by the licensee itself, or winnings accumulated onto an account, the Euro two thousand (€2,000) threshold is to be calculated only on the basis of deposits made by the customer.
 This would include any peer-to-peer transfers.
-The Euro two thousand ($\leq 2,000$) deposit threshold can be calculated either:
+The Euro two thousand (€2,000) deposit threshold can be calculated either: